nefelibata28/Portfolio/README.md

 - **Email:** nancybhati15@gmail.com

 ## Career Goal
-I am actively seeking **entry-level / new graduate Data Analyst roles** where I can contribute strong analytical skills, business-focused insights, and cross-functional experience.
+I am actively seeking opportunities in Data Analysis, Product, and UX Design, with a focus on combining data-driven insights and user-centered approaches to create impactful solutions.
+My goal is to contribute to cross-functional teams while growing my expertise in analytics and product strategy.